marcoom/swarm-resume-refiner/README.md

   Filename follows this format: `CV_[LastName]_[FirstName]_[JobTitle].pdf`, where your name and filename are automatically obtained from the input resume, and the job title from the job description.

 To start the process again with new inputs, click **Start Over** in the sidebar.

+  > Note: the provided editor allows to edit every field in the resume, but if you need to perform major modifications, it may be easier to do it elsewhere (as JSON editing can become tedious).
+For that purpose, if you download all artifacts, a .tex file is provided.
+This file can be opened in any LaTeX editor such as [Overleaf](https://www.overleaf.com/) for a simpler editing experience (you may have to compress the .tex file inside a .zip before uploading to Overleaf).

 ---